MarcosAsh/i3_background_alternator/README.md

 # National Park Wallpaper Script

 This Python script automatically sets your desktop background to a random photo of a UK national park using the Unsplash API.
 If the API fails (e.g., no internet connection), it falls back to locally downloaded images or a default fallback image.
+You can easily change this to any theme you want.
+It is made to work with i3 but can easily be used for other window managers with a few tweaks.

 ---